- In the initial discussion with a client (see Brendan Richards' quote below)

 Tip 6: Start with paper...

 Make sure you use the right tools when creating your architecture diagrams.
-There's nothing wrong with starting out with pen and paper, but your hand-drawn sketch should not be considered your 'done' final architecture diagram.
+There's nothing wrong with starting out with pen and paper, but your hand-drawn sketch should not be considered your 'done' final architecture diagram. ** If you want to save paper, and increase collaboration, a great alternate is the trusty old Whiteboard.

 - Figure: OK Example - SSW Rewards - start out with a hand-drawn sketch if that's easier for you, but don't consider this your final architecture diagram